Breeze/breeze.github.io/doc-js/model-library.md

 * record the pre-change value in `entityAspect.originalValues`
 * flip the `entityAspect.entityState` from "Unchanged" to "Modified"

 Change tracking is not something that comes naturally to a JavaScript object.
 Breeze has to wire change tracking into the mechanism for setting entity values.
 If the model library sets a value through a mutating function, the Model Library Adapter wraps change tracking functionality around that function.
-If the model library talks directly to entity properties, the Model Library Adapter (most likely the "backingStore" adapter) re-writes each property as an <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty" target="_blank">an ECMAScript 5 defined property</a> with a getter and setter.
+If the model library talks directly to entity properties, the Model Library Adapter (most likely the "backingStore" adapter) re-writes each property as an <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty" target="_blank">ECMAScript 5 defined property</a> with a getter and setter.

 ## Model Library Adapter Interface

 Writing a Model Library Adapter is an advanced task.
 If you'd like to write your own, you should first review the current adapters in the <a href="https://github.com/Breeze/breeze.js/tree/master/src" target="_blank">github source</a>.
 The adapter source file names include the phrase "breeze.modelLibrary".

-These Model Library Adapters implement five public members.
+Model Library Adapters implement five public members.

 * `name` - the name of the adapter, e.g., "backingStore".
 Specify this name when choosing this adapter for your app.